aemonge/aemonge/cheatsheet.md

 ```

 #### Transformation for images classification

 > `RandAugment`: Practical automated data augmentation with a reduced search space

-Use  `torchvision.transforms.RandAugment` which is a random Transformation policies that have been optimized by the community for image classification.
+Use  `torchvision.transforms.RandAugment` which is a random Transformation policies that are optimized by the community for image classification.

 ### 🪐 Jupiter

-Untill the real refresh is done, just `jupyter notebook --autoreload  --no-browser -y 4-Fashion-MNIST-_Exercises_.ipynb`
+Just `jupyter notebook --autoreload  --no-browser -y 4-Fashion-MNIST-_Exercises_.ipynb`

-#### Error loading the dependencies.
+#### Error loading the dependencies

 In your *notebook.ipynb*:

 ```python
 # Jupiter needs me to manually re-install the dependencies from pip
 !pip install torch torchvision helper
 ```

 #### Data images to play and train

 ```python
 # Define a transform to normalize the data
 transform = transforms.Compose([transforms.ToTensor(),